 - TOEFL Score: If your native language is not English, submit an official score report from the Test of English as Foreign Language (TOEFL).
 The minimum score for the PhD program is 100.
 BCSSW School Code is 5939 and BCSSW Department Code is 95.
 The IELTS test may be substituted for the TOEFL with a score of 7.5 or higher.
 Official score reports should be mailed to the address below.
 For exceptions and more information for international applicants, visit the International Applicants page.

-- Resume: Include your resume or a chronological list (starting with the most recent) of all relevant employment since high school, including summer jobs and internships you consider significant.
+- Resume/CV: Include your resume/CV or a chronological list (starting with the most recent) of all relevant employment since high school, including summer jobs and internships you consider significant.
 Please also include all relevant volunteer or other experience with service-oriented groups.
 For each job or volunteer experience, please include your title, the number of months and/or years you held the position, and the number of hours worked each week.

 - Writing Sample: Submit a piece of writing that shows evidence of ability to think creatively and to write clearly.
 Published articles, a master's thesis, unpublished papers, or term papers may be submitted as evidence.